 A jeweled light upon dear beauty’s breast

-Bright tears of joy from loving eyes so stained
+Bright tears of joy from loving eyes hope-stained

-Sweet song of life that sings true heart’s refrain.
+Sweet song of life to sing true heart’s refrain.

 So beaming now she dries the drowning orbs